Mortgage Relief For Our Clients Affected By COVID-19

 If you’re worried about making your mortgage payments, here’s what you should know:

 Those are the basics.
-Let’s get into a little more detail so you really understand what your options are.
+Let’s get into a little more detail so you really understand how this works.

-- We’ll automatically extend your forbearance another 3 months if you can’t resume payments.
+- At the 3-month mark, we’ll automatically extend your forbearance another 3 months if you can’t resume payments.

 What Happens When The Forbearance Is Over?

-We’re here to help you figure out how to bring your loan current.
+When your plan is ending or you are ready to resume payments, you can check in online on Rocket Mortgage®.
+We’re here to help figure out how to bring your loan current.
 Here are some options you might have:

 - With a repayment plan, we’ll add part of your past-due amount to your regular mortgage payment each month.